wikimedia/operations-software-netbox/docs/models/dcim/interface.md

 The tagged VLANs which are configured to be carried by this interface.
 Valid only for the "tagged" 802.1Q mode above.

 ### Q-in-Q SVLAN

+!!! info "This field was introduced in NetBox v4.2."

 The assigned service VLAN (for Q-in-Q/802.1ad interfaces).